 FEATURE — Trendy or conservative?
 Quick-fix or long term?
 Which diet is best?

-These are the questions I am asked every day in my Healthy Lifestyle Wellness Clinic.
+These are the questions I am asked every day in my clinic.
 If you are confused by the amount of conflicting information about what to eat and what not to eat, welcome to the club!

 Any “diet” will work because it restricts food choices and focuses awareness on better eating.
 However, when deciding which weight loss plan to choose, consider whether you can stay on the plan long term.